andredainez/elkarbackup-vm/README.md

 $ vagrant ssh
 ```

-You can modify ElkarBackup source on `/opt/elkarbackup` and you will see your changes immediatelly in your browser at http://192.168.33.10/elkarbackup
+It will last +10 min.
+After connecting, you can modify ElkarBackup source on `/vagrant/elkarbackup` and you will see your changes immediatelly in your browser at http://192.168.33.10/elkarbackup .
+Why `/vagrant/elkarbackup`?
+Just because VirtualBox will share it with your local computer!

-If you liked that, you'll love `vagrant share`! :)
+Note: if you liked that, you'll love `vagrant share`! :)

 ### Troubleshooting